IDMNYU/IdeationPrototypingSpring2022_Bennett/Circular_Design_Sprint.md

 1. What is the life span of the object?
 What other related activites or supporting items/actions does this object require?
 Are there particular feelings about participating in a circular transaction?
 How can these be mitigated?

-Answer the questions above with word lists, brain storms, and concept mapping
+Answer the questions above with word lists, brain storms, and concept mapping.
+Post your maps and lists to your Process site.

 2. Then use The Circular Design Ideation pack (pink cards), ideate and explore your chosen further.
 Explore possibilities of: